kyma-project/cli/docs/08-02-cli-in-serverless.md

   kubectl describe function {FUNCTION_NAME}
   ```

-6. Modify the Function's source on the cluster to return "Hello Serverless!":
+6. Change the Function's source code on the cluster to return "Hello Serverless!":

   a.
 Edit the Function: